 Scenario D: Customer Service and Technical Support

 Support mail uses respectful and empathetic greetings to build trust and reassure recipients.
+The tone should be supportive and understanding, especially when customers are experiencing issues.

 Support tickets, onboarding, troubleshooting.